How to Prove Home Inventory After a Wildfire: Your Essential Guide to Recovery

 Even without a formal pre-wildfire inventory, you can still build a robust claim to successfully prove home inventory after a wildfire.
 This requires diligent effort in gathering alternative evidence:

-- Financial Footprint: Dig into credit card statements, bank records, and online purchase histories.
-These records can prove ownership, purchase dates, and values.
+- Financial Footprint: Dig into credit card statements, bank records, online purchase histories (e.g., Amazon, Etsy), email receipts, and warranty cards.
+These records can prove ownership, purchase dates, and often the value of lost items.

 Navigating Your Wildfire Insurance Claim